eslint/eslint/docs/src/user-guide/core-concepts.md

 ## Parsers

 An ESLint parser converts code into an abstract syntax tree that ESLint can evaluate.
-By default, ESLint uses a built-in parser that is compatible with standard JavaScript runtimes and versions.
+By default, ESLint uses the built-in [Espree](https://github.com/eslint/espree) parser, which is compatible with standard JavaScript runtimes and versions.

 Custom parsers let ESLint parse non-standard JavaScript syntax.
 Often custom parsers are included as part of shareable configurations or plugins, so you don't have to use them directly.